XeroXP/TweetNaclSharp/README.md

 All API functions accept and return bytes as `byte[]`s.
-If you need to encode or decode strings, use functions from `TweetNacl.NaclUtil` or one of the more robust codec packages.
+If you need to encode or decode strings, use functions from `TweetNaclSharp.NaclUtil` or one of the more robust codec packages.